 The narrative will likely continue with the interplanetary crew of fighters we've loved from the first film: Paul Atreides (played by Timothee Chalamet), Chani (Zendaya) and newly-betrothed Princess Irulan (Florence Pugh).
 There's also Austin Butler, Javier Bardem, Léa Seydoux, and Stellan Skarsgård.

-Lady Jessica, portrayed by Rebecca Ferguson is likely to join the rest, despite her character not being a part of the Dune Messiah book.
+If RPatz rounds out the cast, rumour has it that he would be playing the villain role of Scytale.
+And Lady Jessica, portrayed by Rebecca Ferguson, is likely to join the rest, despite her character not being a part of the Dune Messiah book.

 Is there a release date?